 Week 2–3: The Brain Reboots

-- Moods leveling out
+- Moods stabilize

 Month 1–2: Regrowth Mode